-Before this recipe, I’ve always wanted to try to make petit fours.
+Before this Easy Vegan Petit Fours Recipe, I’ve always wanted to try to make petit fours.

 If you take a close look at the sides of my petit fours, you can see a little rippling.
-If you were making these for a professional catering event, this may seem undesirable.
+If you were making these for a professional catering event, this might seem undesirable.

 How should you cut your petit fours?
-I did an experiment with both circles and squares.
+I experimented with both circles and squares.
 My conclusion: squares turn out SOOOOO much better!
 The circles crumbled in weird ways after the icing was poured on.
 You may have to pre-ice the circular ones, so if you’re crunched for time, stick with the square shapes.

-You might also want to think about putting filling in your petit fours.
+You might also want to think about putting the filling in your petit fours.
 Since this was my first time making them, I did not.
 I didn’t want to over-complicate things.
 You could add jam or lemon curd to make the cakes pop.
-As you will see below, I used my Amaretto Pound Cake in this recipe and paired it with an almond fondant – let me tell you – it was not lacking in the flavor department!
+As you will see below, I used my Amaretto Pound Cake in this Easy Vegan Petit Fours Recipe and paired it with an almond fondant – let me tell you – it did not lack in the flavour department!

-If you want to be lazy (and quick) about it, buy a store-bought pound cake.
+If you want to be lazy (and quick) about it, buy a store-bought pound cake for this Easy Vegan Petit Fours Recipe.
 Step one is done for you!

 Fondant recipe adapted from Martha Stewart